romainmrad/FX-heatmap-strategy/README.md

 # FX heatmaps-based trading strategy

 ## Introduction
-We aim to trade the different USD regimes (strong, neutral, weak) by leveraging heatmaps to predict the different regimes.
+We aim to trade the different USD regimes (strong or weak) by leveraging heatmaps to predict the different regimes.
 We build these heatmaps by constructing a matrix of $K$ indicators by $N$ currency exchange rates.
 Then, using python's `seaborn`, we transform the standardized matrix into a heatmap.